AVEVA/CONNECT-data-services-developer-docs/content/api-reference/regional-endpoints.md

 * Use the GET action for either region

 * Use PUT, POST, PATCH, and DELETE actions for the US-West region only.
-See the table below for a full list of objects and actions you can use in the US-West region.
+The table below provides a list of these objects and actions.

 ## List of objects and actions (US-West region only)